zero-waste/say-no-to-plastic/readme.md

 seals.
 ![](images/glass_jars.jpg)

-title: I remember when everything around here was sealed in small claustrophobic boxes
+# I remember when everything around here was sealed in small claustrophobic boxes
 layout: post

 Before long all you see is plastic.
 Equal-portioned high-carbon footprint